 Being a surrogate is an incredible gift to a family and the rewards can be lifelong.
 Nevertheless, it is emotionally and physically demanding.
 You will need to consider what support you will have throughout your pregnancy and after delivery, and what practical and emotional help you will have from your partner, your family and your friends.
-You will also need to think carefully about the medical, legal, emotional and practical issues of giving up a child at birth.
-You will need to think about how being a surrogate affects your existing children if you have them, as well as any effect on your partner if you have one.
-Counselling will help with this and you will be offered this before treatment.
+You will also need to think carefully about the medical, legal, emotional and practical issues of being a surrogate and carrying a child for someone else.
+You will need to think about how being a surrogate affects your existing children if you have them, as well as any effect on your partner.
+Our surrogacy preparation counselling will help with this.
 Our experience shows that this sets up your relationship with your intended parents so that it is mutually happy and fulfilling.

 No, is the short answer.
-Your intended parents will pay for all your reasonable expenses which might include:
+Your intended parents should as a minimum pay for all your reasonable expenses which might include:

-You must be screened by us and any counsellor as being emotionally fit and ready to be a surrogate.
+You must be screened by us and a professional counsellor as being emotionally fit and ready to be a surrogate.

-We will help you to find the best match.
-You will want to work with intended parents you feel comfortable with and like.
+You will want to work with intended parents you like and feel comfortable with.
 More than that, you will need to think about what kind of surrogacy relationship the intended parents are looking for, and whether that is what you want too.
-As you will be working closely with the intended parents before, during and after pregnancy, personalities are important to consider.
+As you will be working closely with them before, during and after pregnancy, personalities are important to consider.
 Other things to think about are:

 There is no perfect calendar; each arrangement is different.
 You may find the right intended parents straight away or you may need to meet a few before finding the ones you want to work with.
 It is important to establish a good relationship with open lines of communication with your intended parents.
 Once established, you will undergo medical treatment prior to becoming pregnant and then hopefully have a successful pregnancy.
 Our strong advice is to consider this a long term, possibly lifelong, commitment.